• Skip to primary navigation

 If you’re looking for a place to enjoy nature, have adventures, and enjoy some quiet time away from the crowds, this is the destination for you.

-The natural beauty of this town is beyond comparable, with an abundance of breathtaking beaches and sea life.
+For first time visitors the natural beauty of this town is beyond comparable, with an abundance of breathtaking beaches and unique sea life.

 This town offers a ton of activities and it’s the perfect setting for an unforgettable trip.
 But is La Paz safe?
 That’s the question we’ll focus on.